Estate PlanningNewsSuperannuation Fund What Happens To Your SMSF When You Die

 Only recently we had a client whose superannuation guarantee payments from his employer were going into a different fund to the one he thought.
 And in rare cases, unscrupulous employers have been known not to make their payments at all even though they have a legal requirement to do so.

+• Do you have insurance within your superannuation (life, income protection or total permenant disability)?
+Is it still sufficient for your needs?
 Remember that insurance premiums within your super fund are paid from your superannuation returns rather than billed to your directly.
-This makes them a convenient form of extra financial security, but one which it is easy to overlook.
+This makes them a convenient form of extra financial security, but one that is easy to overlook.

 Read more